clelidm/MinCompSpin_Greedy/README.md

 where you must replace `datafilename` by the name of your datafile and `n` by your number of variables.

-### On any operating system:
+## Usage without Makefile:

+**To compile:** Type in
+> cd Libraries/MCM/
+> g++ -std=c++11 -O2 -c *.cpp
+> cd ../../
+> g++ -std=c++11 -O2 -c Libraries/library.hpp
+> g++ -std=c++11 -O2 Libraries/main_routines.cpp main.cpp -include Libraries/library.hpp Libraries/MCM/*.o -o GreedySearch.out

+**To execute:**
+>   ./GreedySearch.out  datafilename  n

+where you must replace `datafilename` by the name of your datafile and `n` by your number of variables.

+**Script:**
+All the following commands are also written in the file `job.sh`, and can be also excuted using:
+> bash job.sh

 ## Examples

-Most of the useful functions that can be called from `int main()` are declared at the beginning of the `main.cpp` file and described in the section "General information" above.
+All the functions that can be called from `int main()` are declared at the beginning of the `main.cpp` file or in the file `library.hpp`.
+The most useful functions are described in the section "General information" above.

-For hands-on and simple tests of the program, please check the examples in the function `int main()` of the `main.cpp` file.
-In the input folder, we provided the binary dataset `SCOTUS_n9_N895_Data.dat` analysed in the example, which is the dataset of votes of the US Supreme court analysed in Ref.[3] and from used as an example in Ref.[1].
+In the input folder, we provided as an example the binary dataset `SCOTUS_n9_N895_Data.dat` analysed in the example, which is the dataset of votes of the US Supreme court analysed in Ref.[3] and  used as an example in Ref.[1].
+For hands-on and simple tests of the program, please check the examples in the function `int main()` of the `main.cpp` file, and the usage of the program detailed in the function `tutorial()` of the main file (you can call this function by uncommenting the last lines in the function `main()`).

 [3] E.D.
 Lee, C.P.
 Broedersz, W. Bialek, Statistical Mechanics of the US Supreme Court.
 [J Stat Phys 160, 275–301 (2015)](https://link.springer.com/article/10.1007/s10955-015-1253-6).